 Michael advises on all aspects of family law (including pre-nuptial agreements) with particular emphasis on the resolution of financial issues for wealthy individuals, whether married or unmarried and often with international interests.
 He liaises closely with Withers' private client UK/US tax and trust teams.
 Clients include sports stars, city professionals, owners of landed estates, politicians, entrepreneurs and business people, and their spouses/partners.

 Michael has been selected as one of Spears Wealth Management’s ‘Top Recommended’ lawyers in its Family Law Index 2013.
 The report says that ‘Gouriet is known as a ‘calm international finance expert’ and ‘Withers’ unsung hero’’.
 Michael is also recommended as a leading family lawyer in Chambers & Partners, in which he has variously been described in recent years as 'a real class act'; 'said by peers to be the best of the new generation'; 'measured, sensible and knows his law'; and 'is just excellent and often sought after by high net worth individuals'.
+In 2014, he was described by Chambers as receiving 'widespread praise for his family practice.'
 Michael is described in the Legal 500, 2013 as 'quietly brilliant'.

 Michael is also listed in the Citywealth Leading Lawyers List as a prominent figure within Family and Matrimonial.